-With people being asked to work from home again it’s looking like digital business cards may be popular in 2022.
-So I thought I would take a look at what they are, the advantages of using them and how Silverstone Design Solutions can help.
+Printed business cards have been on the decline in the last couple of years so we think 2022 might be the year more businesses make the transition to digital business cards.
+I thought I would take a look at what they are, the advantages of using them and how Silverstone Design Solutions can help.

 Printed business cards were an important item that everyone used to take to business and networking meetings.
 If you forgot your cards it felt like a missed opportunity to connect.
 I would even make sure I had some cards in my handbag if I was out socialising because you never know when someone is going to ask for your details.
 As a graphic designer and printer, I always made sure I spent time creating a well-designed business card for myself and one that showed off the high quality print Silverstone Design Solutions could provide.
 For me, business cards were part of my marketing materials, not just to give contact information.